 It may taste better with a little honey in it, as well a splash of fresh lemon juice.
 You could also add chamomile flowers, cinnamon, cayenne pepper, or an Echinacea tincture can be also be added to the tea but are optional.
 Don’t add all of these flavors at the same time—try different combinations.

-You'll also need a grater or zester, as well as a kettle or a saucepan to boil the water and something to strain the tea if you are not using a teapot that has one in it.
-I like to grate my ginger instead of slicing it because it releases more aroma and flavors.
-I don’t juice my ginger; I keep it simple.
+What you'll need: A grater or zester, as well as a kettle or a saucepan to boil the water, and something to strain the tea if you are not using a teapot that has one in it.

 The Best Homemade Ginger Tea